cloudfoundry/routing-release/README.md

 	```
 - Install spiff, a tool for generating BOSH manifests. spiff is required for running the scripts in later steps.
 Stable binaries can be downloaded from [Spiff Releases](https://github.com/cloudfoundry-incubator/spiff/releases).
 - Deploy [cf-release](https://github.com/cloudfoundry/cf-release) and [diego-release](https://github.com/cloudfoundry-incubator/diego-release).
 For IAAS other than BOSH Lite, this release requires specific configuration for cf-release; see [Prerequisite Configuration of cf-release](#prerequisite-configuration-of-cf-release).
 - Configure a load balancer providing high availability for the TCP routers to forward a range of ports to the TCP routers.
+See [Load Balancer Requirements](#load-balancer-requirements).
-Choose a domain name for TCP and configure DNS to resolve it to your load balancer.
-See [Port Ranges and DNS](#port-ranges-and-dns).
+- Choose a domain name for TCP and configure DNS to resolve it to your load balancer; see [Domain Names](#domain-names).

 ### Prerequisite Configuration of cf-release

 If you use the BOSH Lite manifest generation script cf-release, and deploy the latest release of cf-release, the following prerequisites will be configured for you automatically.

-- UAA must be configured to terminate TLS for internal requests.
+1. UAA must be configured to terminate TLS for internal requests.
 Set the following properties in your environment stub for cf-release when using the manifest generation scripts, or set it directly in your manifest.
 The routing-release's manifest generation scripts will set `uaa.tls_port` to the value of `uaa.ssl.port` from the cf-release manifest.

 	```
 	properties: